ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-sddc-infra.md

 ## NSX Load Balancer specifications
 {: #vcs-openshift-sddc-infra-nsx-load-spec}

-Within the OpenShift environment, two load balancers for accessing the control plane nodes and the worker nodes are required.
+Within the {{site.data.keyword.redhat_openshift_notm}} environment, two load balancers for accessing the control plane nodes and the worker nodes are required.
 The NSX Edge is enabled to use load balancing and is configured with application profiles that use a certificate for inbound connection from the source.
-The NSX Edge is also configured with load-balancing pools to point to the OpenShift Primaries and OpenShift Workers.
+The NSX Edge is also configured with load-balancing pools to point to the {{site.data.keyword.redhat_openshift_notm}} Primaries and {{site.data.keyword.redhat_openshift_notm}} Workers.
 Additionally, a virtual server is created with a virtual IP address (vIP) on the private interface with rules that connect the pools with vIP.

 | Description | Port number | Algorithm  | Monitor | Members | Protocol | IP subnet |
 |:----------- |:----------- |:---------- |:------- |:------- |:-------- |:--------- |